Chick-fil-A: Business model

+Retail sale of sauces

+In the spring of 2020, Chick-fil-A test-trialed the sale of two of their dipping sauces at some supermarkets in Florida, with all profits earmarked for a scholarship fund for the company's store-level employees.
+The trial was considered successful, and distribution was expanded nationwide by 2021.
+Two more sauces were added in 2023.

+In October 2022, the company trialed expansion of the program to include its salad dressings in the Cincinnati metropolitan area and in parts of Tennessee, and expanded nationwide in spring 2023.

+In January 2025, Chick-fil-A announced plans to centralize its lemonade production by moving it from its restaurant locations to a single, automated facility in California.
+This new plant is capable of processing between 30 and 35 truckloads of lemons daily, with each truckload containing 50,000 pounds of lemons.

+Financial performance

+In 2024, Chick-fil-A reported systemwide sales of $22 billion, ranking it among the top three U.S. restaurant chains by sales, alongside McDonald's ($53.5 billion) and Starbucks ($30.4 billion).
+The chain achieved this with 3,109 locations, compared to McDonald's 13,559 U.S. locations.
+Chick-fil-A's average unit volume was $7.5 million per location, the highest among major U.S. fast-food chains.

 Corporate culture

 S. Truett Cathy was a devout Southern Baptist; his religious beliefs had a major impact on the company.
 The company's official statement of corporate purpose says that the business exists "To glorify God by being a faithful steward of all that is entrusted to us.
 To have a positive influence on all who come in contact with Chick-fil-A." Cathy opposed the company becoming public for religious and personal reasons.

-Their website states, "The Chick-fil-A culture and service tradition in our Restaurants is to treat every person with honor, dignity and respect –regardless of their belief, race, creed, sexual orientation or gender."
+A company spokesperson said in 2012, "The Chick-fil-A culture and service tradition in our Restaurants is to treat every person with honor, dignity, and respect –regardless of their belief, race, creed, sexual orientation, or gender."

-Sunday closure
+Sunday closing

-The founder's beliefs are responsible for the chain's most well-known and distinctive feature: in accordance with the Christian doctrine of first-day Sabbatarianism, all Chick-fil-A locations (both corporate owned and franchised) are closed on Sundays, as well as on Thanksgiving and Christmas.
-Cathy states as the final step in his Five-Step recipe for Business Success "I was not so committed to financial success that I was willing to abandon my principles and priorities.
-One of the most visible examples of this is our decision to close on Sunday.
-Our decision to close on Sunday was our way of honoring God and of directing our attention to things that mattered more than our business."
+In accordance with the founder's belief in the Christian doctrine of first-day Sabbatarianism, all Chick-fil-A locations are closed on Sundays, Thanksgiving, and Christmas.
+Cathy said "Our decision to close on Sunday was our way of honoring God and of directing our attention to things that mattered more than our business."

 In an interview with ABC News's Nightline, Truett's son Dan T. Cathy told reporter Vicki Mabrey that the company is also closed on Sundays because "by the time Sunday came, he was just worn out.
 And Sunday was not a big trading day, anyway, at the time.
 So he was closed that first Sunday and we've been closed ever since.
 He figured if he didn't like working on Sundays, that other people didn't either."
-The younger Cathy also quoted his father as saying, "I don't want to ask people to do that what I am not willing to do myself."

-Chick-fil-A's Sunday closures extend to non-traditional locations.
-In addition to countless shopping malls and airports, a Chick-fil-A location at Mercedes-Benz Stadium in Atlanta is closed on Sundays despite the fact that its main tenant, the Atlanta Falcons, plays most of their home games on Sundays.
-The location is open when the Falcons have a Monday night, Thursday night or Saturday home game, as well as non-Sunday home games of Atlanta United FC and other events at the stadium.
-The Chick-fil-A remained closed for Super Bowl LIII.
-On Sundays, the digital signs are flipped and concessionaire Levy Restaurants sells nonbranded food and drinks at the location.
+Even Chick-fil-A locations at sports stadiums close on Sundays, although many games are played on Sundays.